folio-org/folio-org.github.io/guidelines/contributing.md

 ### Requesting a merge

-Go to the GitHub page, and it shows some recently pushed branches -- your one should be there too.
-Next to it is a button "New pull request".
+Go to the relevant repository's GitHub page at the "Branches" tab.
+It shows some recently pushed branches -- your one should be there too.
+Ensure that the initial branch does build in the CI before proceeding.

+Consider the items in the relevant [Pull requests checklists](/guidelines/pull-requests-checklists/) before proceeding.

+When ready, next to your branch is a button "New pull request".
 Select that.
+Provide a clear title for the PR, including a Jira ticket number, as explained in those checklists.

 If you are using a fork, then the process is a little different.
 Start from your fork and select "New pull request", then select your